apache/nuttx/configs/esp32-core/README.txt

 ============

   1. There is no support for an interrupt stack yet.
+  2. There is no clock intialization logic in place.
+This depends on logic in Expressif libriaries.
+The board comes up using that basic 40 Mhz crystal for clocking.
+Getting to 80 MHz will require clocking initialization in esp32_clockconfig.c.
-  2. I did not implement the lazy co-processor save logic supported by Xtensa.
+  3. I did not implement the lazy co-processor save logic supported by Xtensa.
      That logic works like this:

      a.
-CPENABLE is set to zero on each context switch, disabling all co-processors.
+CPENABLE is set to zero on each context switch, disabling all co- processors.
      b.
 If/when the task attempts to use the disabled co-processor, an exception  occurs
      c.
 The co-processor exception handler re-enables the co-processor.

      Instead, the NuttX logic saves and restores CPENABLE on each context switch.

-  3. Currently the Xtensa port copies register state save information from the stack into the TCB.
+  4. Currently the Xtensa port copies register state save information from the stack into the TCB.
 A more efficient alternative would be to just save a pointer to a register state save area in the TCB.
 This would add some complexity to signal handling and also also the the up_initialstate().
 But the performance improvement might be worth the effort.

-  4. See SMP-related issues above
+  5. See SMP-related issues above

+  6. See Debug Issues above